Spatio-Temporal Graphical Counterfactuals: An Overview: Abstract

-Counterfactual thinking is a critical yet challenging topic for artificial intelligence to learn knowledge from data and ultimately improve their performances for new scenarios.
-Many research works, including Potential Outcome Model and Structural Causal Model, have been proposed to realize it.
-However, their modelings, theoretical foundations and application approaches are usually different.
-Moreover, there is a lack of graphical approach to infer spatio-temporal counterfactuals, that considers spatial and temporal interactions between multiple units.
-Thus, in this work, our aim is to investigate a survey to compare and discuss different counterfactual models, theories and approaches, and further build a unified graphical causal frameworks to infer the spatio-temporal counterfactuals.
+Counterfactual thinking is a crucial yet challenging topic for artificial intelligence to learn knowledge from data and ultimately improve performance for new scenarios.
+Many research works, including the Potential Outcome Model (POM) and the Structural Causal Model (SCM), have been proposed to address this.
+However, their modeling, theoretical foundations, and application approaches often differ.
+Moreover, there is a lack of graphical approaches for inferring spatio-temporal counterfactuals, that account for spatial and temporal interactions among multiple units.
+Thus, in this work, we aim to present a survey that compares and discusses different counterfactual models, theories and approaches.
+Additionally, we propose a unified graphical causal framework to infer spatio-temporal counterfactuals.